 This time around I have two to review.
 First up is:

-Andrew McIlvaine, the long since deceased family member, starts with what might as well be the beginning of time for the Scottish people.
+The primary narrator, the long since deceased family member, starts with what might as well be the beginning of time for the Scottish people.
 And then jumps to how they literally built a wall between the North and England to keep the British out.
 How they knew the harsh lands well enough to evade the British when they tried to get it.
 How his family used to live in castles and fight with neighbors and cousins over lordships back through a millennium, sometimes to the death.

 And then it got even more interesting.
 This family wasn’t about to give up their religion just because England was finally succeeding in tearing down Scotland’s independence during the Reformation.
 They would have religious meetings in fields so they could defend against soldiers who would come to attack them as they worshipped.
 They eventually left Scotland in the late 1600s rather than bend a knee and give up the way they revered God.
 They went to Ireland, where they were given the worst land possible to farm.
 But they were used to some pretty harsh land; they were from Scotland.
 So they thrived.
 And the Irish hated them for it.
-My husband’s family wasn’t even there long enough to have babies before they went to the new world, that would eventually fight for and win independence from Great Britain.
+This branch of the family wasn’t even there long enough to have babies before they went to the new world, that would eventually fight for and win independence from Great Britain.